NiloGregginz33/QMGRExperiments/README.md

 a modifiable 4D manifold (and other geometries) emerging from entanglement as a result of following the evidence of the first experiment.

-i feel like a lot of us did not really want to wait literal trillions of years to spend doing or arguing about in order to know the next layer of physics
+i feel like a lot of us did not really want to wait literal trillions of years to spend doing or arguing about in order to know the next layer of physics.
+For the record this is not a personal project or art project, rather it is meant to be a declaration of being "first" and as emperical evidence of the holographic principle in a rigorous scientific manner and with the resources in my hand.

 DO IT YOURSELF